kasmweb-decompilation/frontend/README.md

 # frontend
-Kasmweb Decompilation of the frontend.
+Decompilation of the Kasm Workspaces frontend.

 **Info**: The original sourcemaps are gzipped as they are extremely large.